 NYU IT provides computer labs that offer high-end, multimedia-equipped Macintosh and Windows computers with the essential software and peripherals students need.
 The labs provide a variety of collaborative working spaces for student projects with computing needs.
 For more information about lab resources for students, including locations and hours of operation, see www.nyu.edu/its/labs.

 NYU Email Direct is a bulk email service through which pre-authorized NYU faculty, staff, and administrators can request to send an email message to a segment or segments of the University community or to the entire University community.
 See the Email Direct page for more information.

 Faculty Digital Archive

-The NYUHome web portal, at http://home.nyu.edu, is an ITS-provided service that enables convenient, authenticated access to many web-based services and tools, and facilitates collaboration, interaction, and communication for all NYU students, faculty, staff, and administrators.
+The NYUHome web portal, at http://home.nyu.edu, is an NYU IT-provided service that enables convenient, authenticated access to many web-based services and tools, and facilitates collaboration, interaction, and communication for all NYU students, faculty, staff, and administrators.
 For more information, including access instructions, see the NYUHome help pages.

 NYU Google Apps for Education

 NYU provides the NYU Calendar service as part of NYU Google Apps for Education.
 The calendar makes it easy to find and schedule meetings with other NYU community members and to reserve meeting rooms.
 The service can be accessed via NYUHome or directly at calendar.nyu.edu.
 For more information, see the NYU Calendar support page.

 NYU Chat allows NYU community members to communicate in real-time via instant messaging.
 The service is part of Google Apps for Education at NYU and is accessible by logging in with your NetID and password to NYUHome or directly at email.nyu.edu.
 For more information, see the NYU Chat support page.